-VNS has shown effective as a supplemental treatment for some people with treatment resistant depression.
-There is evidence in its’ efficacy for treating obsessive compulsive disorder (OCD), PTSD, and panic disorder, and promise as a treatment for anxiety disorders.
+VNS has shown effective as a supplemental treatment for some people with treatment-resistant depression.
+There is evidence of its’ efficacy for treating obsessive-compulsive disorder (OCD), PTSD, and panic disorder, and promise as a treatment for anxiety disorders.

 Further study is required to overcome research challenges like small sample sizes, variability in study participants, test invasiveness, and the interaction of other factors.

 But based on what I’ve just described, it’s clear that VNS can be a powerful tool for a wide variety of health concerns related to the nervous system, major organs, or both.